CLAIRE-Labo/python-ml-research-template/installation/osx-arm64/README.md

 When manually editing the `environment.yml` file, you do not need to specify the specific version of the dependencies, these will be written to the file when you freeze the environment.
-You will only need to specify the major versions of specific dependencies you need.
+You can of course specify the major versions of specific dependencies you need.

-After manually editing the `environment.yml` file, you need need to recreate the environment.
+After manually editing the `environment.yml` file, you need to recreate the environment.

 ```bash
 mamba deactivate